theirishkiwi/gatsby-pickedorganic/src/pages/index.md

 heading: Buy Your Veg Boxes Below!
 subheading: Pick your veg box below
 mainpitch:
-  title: Picked Organic - Get Great Veg, ripe and in season
+  title: Picked Organic - Great Veg, ripe and in season!
   description: >
     Picked is a Market Garden... can add a blurb here if you wanted or just remove?
 description: >-